privateprep/coding-space-website/src/pages/custom/our-curriculum.md

           **T﻿ypical Journey for a Coding Space student:**

-          * G﻿rade 1 - Young Beginner
+          * 1

           * G﻿rade 2 - Young Beginner or Beginner

           * G﻿rade 3 - Beginner or Intermediate

-          * G﻿rade 4 - Intermediate
+          * G﻿rade 4 - Beginner or Intermediate

           * G﻿rade 5 - Intermediate or Advanced